-School districts must report graduation rate data for all public high schools to the Office of Superintendent of Public Instruction (OSPI) annually.
-Districts do this by submitting a graduation rate report that indicates each student's enrollment status as graduated, transferred out, dropped out, migrated to another country, or deceased.
-The District must retain adequate support for how it classifies a student's enrollment status.
-To confirm a student transferred out, the District must have official written documentation that the student enrolled in another school or an education program that culminates in the award of a regular high school diploma.
+Districts must report graduation-rate data for all public high schools to the Office of Superintendent of Public Instruction (OSPI) annually.
+This is done by submitting a graduation-rate report that indicates the student's enrollment status as graduated, transferred out, dropped out, migrated to another country, or deceased.
+The District must retain adequate support for changes to a student's status.
+To confirm a student transferred out, the District must have official written documentation that the student enrolled in another school or in an education program that culminates in the award of a regular high school diploma.